Roblox Abuse Lawsuit Alleges Platform Prioritized Growth Over Safety of Children

 Unimpeded by the program itself, the man pretended to be another teen child and groomed the boy into giving him his personal cell number and coerced the minor into trading explicit pictures and videos of himself.
 This has led to the boy experiencing life-altering psychological and emotional injuries, leading to repeated panic attacks and suicidal ideations and self-harm, his mother claims.

 The lawsuit states that Roblox Corporation misleadingly portrays its platform as a safe and appropriate place for children, while knowing it makes those children “easy prey for pedophiles.”
-It argues that, until the most recently announced changes, the company had refused to invest in even basic safety features to protect against child sexual exploitation.
+The plaintiff argues that, until the most recently announced changes, the company had refused to invest in even basic safety features to protect against child sexual exploitation.

 “The reason for Defendant’s unlawful conduct is simple: Defendant prioritizes growing the number of users of its app over child safety.”